Agencies lack visibility into privileged users. What else are they missing?

 Invest in next-generation cybersecurity technologies.
 Organizations clearly need a better handle on employee access to sensitive data.
 In fact, 44% say access to sensitive information isn’t controlled, and 29% are unable to detect sharing of access rights.
 Often, agencies rely on manual, time-consuming approaches like monitoring and reviewing log files (43%) rather than next-generation technologies such as threat-intelligence tools (28%).

 Agencies can benefit from a zero-trust cybersecurity architecture that replaces outmoded, perimeter-focused methods with a dynamic, user-centric approach.
 This modern, continuous-monitoring methodology derives user risk scores from a diverse set of unstructured and structured data applied to access-control points.
 The goal is to determine whether an individual is trustworthy at a given moment in time.
 The result is adaptive, risk-based security that gives agencies the strongest security where they need it most.

 Agencies will always require some employees to have privileged access to data and systems.
 And as organizations re-evaluate where work will be performed going forward, many employees will still need remote access to workloads in the cloud.

 As the study shows, however, these needs also present risks.
 By investing in tools that help automate processes, understand user behaviors and manage data and system access, organizations can equip users to support their missions while maintaining critical cybersecurity controls.

-Michael Crouse is director, enterprise data and user protection, at Forcepoint.
+Michael Crouse is director, enterprise user and data protection, global governments and critical infrastructure, at Forcepoint.